 Our faculty do not simply lecture, they involve you.
 In the classroom, you will be guided through a learning environment that builds as much on your own experience and understanding as on theirs.
 Most importantly, they couple exemplary credentials with up-to-date knowledge, keeping them at the cutting edge of their professions and their disciplines.
 All faculty are members of the North American Association of Master's in Psychology (NAAMP).
-Jane Boumgarden, M.S.W., LCSW, ACSW Associate Professor, Sociology and Psychology B.A., 1973, Michigan State University; M.S.W., 1983, The Ohio State University James Crissman, Ph.D.

-Professor and Chair of Psychology, Sociology, Criminal Justice, and MS in Clinical Psychology Department B.S., 1972, M.A., 1973, East Tennessee State University; Ph.D., 1980, University of Akron Dianne Moran, Ph.D.

-Associate Professor, Psychology and Human Development B.A., 1979, University of Illinois (Chicago); M.A., 1984, Ph.D., 1988, University of Notre Dame Margaret Salyer, M.S., LCPC Program Director, M.S. in Clinical Psychology B.A., 1971, Northern Illinois University; M.S., 1996, Benedictine University Michael C. Smith, Ph.D.
-Associate Professor, Clinical Psychology B.A., 1984, University of Illinois-Springfield Ph.D., 1991, Illinois Institute of Technology Lecturers:
+Matthew Glowiak, Ph.D.
+Program Faculty, Clinical Psychology B.A., 2005, The University of Illinois, (Champaign) M.S., 2010, Ph.D., 2014 Walden University, Minneapolis, MN Dianne Moran, Ph.D.
+Associate Professor, Psychology and Human Development B.A., 1979, University of Illinois (Chicago); M.A., 1984, Ph.D., 1988, University of Notre Dame Margaret Salyer, M.S., LCPC Program Director, M.S. in Clinical Psychology B.A., 1971, Northern Illinois University; M.S., 1996, Benedictine University Patricia Somers, Ph.D.
+Program Faculty, Clinical Psychology B.A., 1972, The University of Illinois, (Champaign) M.A., 1994, Liberty University, Lynchburg, VA Ph.D., 2009, Walden University, Minneapolis, MN Lecturers:

-Rita Bobrowski, Psy.D.

-James Derr, LPC

-Steve Eisenberg, M.S., LCPC

-Barbara Leiber, LCPC
+Mary Andrus, M.A., LCPC Rita Bobrowski, Psy.D.
+James Derr, M.S., LPC Steve Eisenberg, M.S., LCPC Barbara Leiber, M.S., LCPC Nancy Miller, Ph.D.
 Linda Plachetta, Ph.D.

-Nancy Wajler, M.S.

-Patricia Somers, Ph.D.

-Mary Andrus, M.A., LCPC

 The Lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
 Instructors listed may not currently be employed by Benedictine University.
 The University is fortunate to be able to provide our students with part-time faculty whose experience, credentials and commitment to education add to the high quality of our resident faculty.
 Introduction: